JuliaPlots/PlotDocs.jl/docs/src/backends.md

 - Currently missing support for `SeriesAnnotations` & `GridLayout`.
   - (Please open an "issue" if you have a need).
-- Not yet designed for backwards compatibility (no proper versionning).
+- Not yet designed for backwards compatibility (no proper versioning).
   - Therefore not truly adequate for archival purposes at the moment.
 - Currently implemented as a "backend" to avoid adding dependencies to `Plots.jl`.